Walid Jumblatt: Personal life

-At the age of 20, Jumblatt married an Iranian actress, ten years his senior.
-His father did not endorse the marriage and the two became estranged.
-In 1981, after a divorce and his father's death, Jumblatt married Gervette, a Jordanian of Circassian descent.
-Together they had three children.
-Later he married Nora al-Sharabati, daughter of the former Syrian defence minister Ahmad al-Sharabati.
-In 2018, his son Taymur Jumblatt replaced him as a candidate for parliamentary elections.
+At the age of 20, Jumblatt married an Iranian actress who was ten years his senior, a union his father strongly opposed, leading to a temporary estrangement.
+Following his divorce and his father's death, Jumblatt married Gervette, a Jordanian woman of Circassian descent, in 1981.
+Together they had three children: Taymour, Aslan, and Dalia.

+He later married Nora al-Sharabati, the daughter of the former Syrian Defense Minister Ahmad al-Sharabati.
+Nora Jumblatt became a prominent cultural figure in Lebanon, serving as the director of the Beiteddine Festival.